vijayacads/VigyanShaala_MDM/osquery-agent/TESTING_RENDER_PACKAGE.md

 ✅ Notifications are marked as "completed" in database
 ✅ Logs show successful processing

-## Next Steps After Testing
+## Next Steps

 If all tests pass:
-- Deploy to production
+- Deploy to production devices
 - Monitor logs for first few days
 - Collect user feedback